JDMcE/jdmce.github.io/_posts/2020-07-22-[HTB]-Sauna-Writeup.md

 ![Meet the Team]({{ site.url }}{{ site.baseurl }}/assets/sauna/meettheteam.jpg)

-I also ran ldapsearch agains the machine, this reveals a user Hugo Smith, this turned out to be a rabbit hole, the real user we will need to go after is Fergus Smith.
+I also ran ldapsearch against the machine, this reveals a user Hugo Smith, this turned out to be a rabbit hole, the real user we will need to go after is Fergus Smith.

 `ldapsearch -h 10.10.10.175 -p 389 -x -b 'dc=EGOTISTICAL-BANK,dc=local' > ldapsearch.txt`